20th October 2020

 Here are the top five features of Maestro that can help you master blended learning.

-You can adapt project content on Maestro to take account of what is and isn’t taught in and out of school.
-Tweaking lessons is easy.
-Click the ‘Adapt lesson’ button and add your notes or remove lessons by clicking the ‘Hide’ button.
+All 100+ Cornerstones projects are completely adaptable on Maestro.
+You can edit or delete any lesson.
+Simply click the ‘Adapt lesson’ button and add your changes or remove lessons by clicking the ‘Hide’ button.
 Maestro will keep a reminder of what you have taught so that you know what gaps remain.
-You can also create lessons or projects to cover gaps or specific areas of study.
+You can also create lessons or your own projects to cover gaps or specific areas of study.

 You can upload lesson content to your online classrooms, such as Google Classroom, during this period (for school use only, as materials are copyrighted).
 Copy and paste the lesson activities and photocopy the resources to create online lesson instructions, presentations or printable booklets for children to follow at home.
 You can also record the videos from Maestro on Zoom or Teams, but we provide links to other videos in our ‘Useful stuff’ resource.
 If children don’t have access to a computer, you can send home hard copies of the essential resources, knowledge organisers, picture cards or reading texts.